Workers Comp Appeals Lawyer Hamilton

 How an Attorney Can Help You Win a Workers’ Comp Appeal in Princeton NJ

 It is important to secure an attorney early in the process so that they can begin to gather and preserve the evidence you need to win your workers’ comp claim.
 An attorney can conduct investigate your claim and conduct a thorough review of the accident that caused your work-related injuries.
 An attorney can also interview witnesses who will support your version of the events that led to your work-related injuries.
 These witnesses will be crucial at a formal hearing to appeal the initial workers’ compensation decision.
 The formal appeal hearing is like a trial, so it is important for you to be represented by an experienced workers’ compensation attorney at this hearing.

 A workers’ compensation attorney can also assist you during the settlement negotiation process.
 It is not uncommon for insurance companies to try to avoid the cost of an appeal and related legal proceedings by approaching the injured worker and offering the worker a cash settlement.
 While you are in the process of appealing your workers’ compensation decision, it might be possible for an experienced attorney to negotiate a favorable settlement with the insurance company.

 Speak with a Lawrence NJ Workers’ Compensation Appeals Attorney

-Kamensky Cohen & Riechelson can assist you with your workers’ compensation appeal.
-Call us anytime to discuss your case, or email us to schedule a free, no-obligation consultation at our Trenton or Pennington offices.
+Cohen & Riechelson can assist you with your workers’ compensation appeal.
+Call us anytime to discuss your case, or email us to schedule a free, no-obligation consultation at our Hamilton or Pennington offices.